Physiology V01 - Introduction to Human Physiology » Fall 2021 » Lecture Exam 3

 The resting potential is primarily due to which of the following?

-diffusion of potassium ions into the cell
+C. diffusion of potassium ions into the cell

-diffusion of sodium ions into the cell
+D. diffusion of potassium ions out of the cell

 Question #4